 Consider the following situation that happens far too often in mobile app development: You've just released an app that works perfectly for you, and you've tested it extensively.
 You're proud of your accomplishments and submit the app to the world, only to have several emails sent to you from users who have nothing but difficulties … Continue reading Logging with CocoaLumberjack and TestFlight

 For anyone who's developed exclusively with UIViews on iOS may take the title of this post a bit oddly.
 "WHAT?!" they might say, "Are you insane?
 Core Graphics is not only a C-only API, but has confusing function names, and needs way more code to do the same thing I can do in less code … Continue reading Core Graphics isn’t scary, honest!

 One of my pet peeves is Open Source iOS libraries distributed as just a collection of Objective-C classes, rather than being bundled as a static library.
 I know a lot of people prefer it that way, but from a maintainability standpoint it really doesn't make much sense to me.
-So when I'm faced with another … Continue reading Building a static library readily available for it, I typically wrap it up in my own Xcode project, check it in to Github, and configure my Jenkins continuous integration build server to compile it for me.
+So when I'm faced with another … Continue reading Building a static library with Jenkins

 One of the things I like most about Apple's iOS SDK is the consistent and easy-to-use API they provide.
 Across all their different frameworks there's a pattern at work that makes using their classes easy to understand.
 This is due in part to the simplicity for configuring those objects.
 In most cases you don't need … Continue reading Back to Basics: Using KVO